JuliaTime/TimeZones.jl/docs/arithmetic.md

 2014-03-31T00:00:00+02:00
 ```

-A potential cause of confusion regarding this behaviour is the loss in associativity.
+A potential cause of confusion regarding this behaviour is the loss in associativity when ordering is forced.
 For example:

 ```julia
 julia> (spring + Day(1)) + Hour(24)